• Skip to main content

 Quesadilla's in the Panini Press!!
 This is so easy and can be as basic as your kids want it to be.
 I always have some soft tortillas in the fridge and I always have cheese.
 From there I add in whatever I have, leftover chicken, black beans, or a few cut up veggies if they're willing.

-The kids like to dip them a simple sauce made with equal parts salsa and plain yogurt or ranch.
+The kids like to dip them a simple pink sauce made with equal parts salsa and plain yogurt or ranch.
 Mom and Dad love these too!

 A kid's lunch quesadilla made in a panini press with cups of salsa ranch sauce.